What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 - Governance and lineage aren't baked into pipelines

-This is where data transformation services become strategic infrastructure—not just IT hygiene.
+This is where data transformation services become strategic infrastructure, not just a back-office ETL function.

 What "AI-Ready Data" Actually Means

-When architects say they need AI-ready data, they're missing three critical layers:
+When architects say they need AI-ready data, they usually mean three layers:

 | Layer | What It Means | Why It Matters |